-With the characteristics of better latency and throughput, 48 port 10gb switch with fiber has been the future-proof 10GbE SFP switch with plentiful applications in business oriented network that can lower the overall infrastructure costs in the aspect of cables and switch ports.
+With the characteristics of better latency and throughput, 48 port 10g switch with fiber has been the future-proof 10GbE SFP switch with plentiful applications in the business-oriented network that can lower the overall infrastructure costs in the aspect of cables and switch ports.
 FS S5800-48F4S 48 port gigabit switch with 10GE SFP+ uplinks supports advanced features, including MLAG, SFLOW, SNMP and etc., which allow for comprehensive protocols and applications to promote the all-round service deployment and management for traditional L2/L3/MPLS networks.
 What is more, this 48 port switch also provides high-availability properties, including pluggable redundant fans and high-quality electronic components which ensure lower power consumption.
 FS S5800-48F4S 48 port 10Gb fiber switch is ideal for solving the problems of access to core 10G network connectivity for businesses and data centers.

 48 Port 10GbE Switch: Copper Switch Solution

 10G Ethernet over copper still plays an essential role in the data center switch/server interconnection nowadays.
 48 port 10Gb Ethernet switch over copper cable settles the bottleneck matter and creates great performance since it is fully backward compatible with 100/1000BASE-T and works with existing structured cabling systems, offering IT technicians the most flexibility in server placement.
 FS S3800-48T4S is a 48 10/100/1000Base-T RJ45 copper ports and 4 10G SFP+ ports Gigabit switch that is designed for medium or larger network environment.
 This 48 port managed switch with fixed 10G SFP+ ports for uplinks can satisfy the demand for now and future.

 48 Port 10GbE SFP or Copper Switch: Which Is the Data Center Performance Choice?

 10GbE network can be achieved both by 48 port SFP switch and 48 port 10gb copper switch.
 So, which one is the data center performance choice?

 10GBASE-T copper switch with 48 port uses copper cables to transmit 10Gbps data.
 This may help to save much money since copper cable infrastructure is far less expensive than the fiber optics of 10G SFP+ switch.
 So 10GBASE-T 48 port copper switch is much cheaper and provides the most economical solution than an SFP+ solution.